Rhazek/Rhazek/README.md

 ### Hi there 👋

-- 👾 Pleasure, my name is Matheus Rhazek
+- 👾 Hey, my name is Matheus Rhazek
 - 🎨 I’m currently learning programming and its mysteries